Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 PureMix is where you’ll find high-quality audio files and popular names.

-They also offer plugins to their members, run mixing competitions, and a whole lot of other stuff.
+They also offer plugins to their members, run mixing competitions, and do a whole lot of other stuff.

 But the reason I mention PureMix is that you can find some great multitracks that you can use to practice mixing.

-They say if you want to be the best you have to learn from the best.
-Learn from the pros at pureMix.net.
+They say that if you want to be the best, you have to learn from the best.

 4. Nail The Mix

-Nail the Mix is Rock and Metal school for music producers.
-They run mixing contests and give out the mutitracks to members to help them fast-track their learning curve.
+They run mixing contests and give out the multitracks to members to help them fast-track their learning curve.

 You can only access the files and videos for the months that you’ve paid for.
 When you want previous content, you can buy each one separately.

-It’s an amazing website for anyone who wants to take their mixing skills to the next level, even if you don’t make Rock or Metal music, you’ll still learn a lot.
+It’s an amazing website for anyone who wants to take their mixing skills to the next level.

-And, you also get multitracks every month.
+And you also get multitracks every month.

 https://www.nailthemix.com